jailbreakerVC/Urlify/README.md

 # Urlify
-A simple url shortener built with Vue and MonogoDB.
+A simple url shortener built with Vue and MongoDB.